jebersole13/jebersole13/README.md

 ## Hi, I'm Jon.

-I'm a web developer focusing on education, media, and communication development.
+I'm an educator turned software developer focusing on education, media, and communication development.

 This is my GitHub, where you can see some public projects and connect with me.